-Use the Import Items command (from the File menu) to add items to your schedule from a computer text file or from a Microsoft Outlook Calendar or Task export file of your choice.
+Use the Import Items command (from the File menu, or press Ctrl+Shift+I) to add items (or projects) to your schedule from a computer text file or from a Microsoft Outlook Calendar or Task export file of your choice.
 Import files can be up to 500,000 bytes in size.
+This is especially useful for importing standing groups of items having to do with a regular activity (for instance, you could import a group of items that occur on the days and weeks leading up to going on a trip, being on the trip, and returning from the trip).

-(There is also a way to have TimeTo import information from Microsoft Outlook as it is created or edited: you can read about this in Synchronization Settings.)
+(There is also a way to have TimeTo import items from Microsoft Outlook as they are created or edited: read about this in Synchronization Settings.)

 TimeTo™ defaults to offering to import the filename import.txt (Your installation of Microsoft Windows may be configured to hide known extensions, in which case the import.txt file will appear in Windows Explorer simply as "import" rather than "import.txt".)